M.A. Curriculum Requirements

 Process Including Mid-Program Report

-Students collaborate closely with the Graduate Program Director to plan individualized programs of study, and to ensure their progress toward the timely completion of the program.
-The Graduate Program Director provides close support throughout the year, including connecting students to resources on campus, ensuring the selection of appropriate courses, and advising in the development of the final essay.
-At the end of the first semester, students submit a mid-program report to confirm that they are meeting the requirements for the degree.
+Students collaborate closely with the Graduate Program Director and other members of the advising team to plan individualized programs of study, and to ensure their progress toward the timely completion of the program.
+The Graduate Program Director and advising team provide close support throughout the year, including connecting students to resources on campus, ensuring the selection of appropriate courses, and advising in the development of the final essay.

 Core Curriculum